TwolDE2/MP3Browser/README.md

 # MP3Browser
-this is updated fo python 3 use and has been extracted from the original python 2 plugin
+this is updated for python 3 use and has been extracted from the original python 2 plugin

 Description: MP3 Browser Plugin